 A little bit about me—Samantha Rajaram:

-I was a Pitch Wars mentee under Carrie Callaghan’s tutelage in 2018, mentored Leila Mottley last year, and I’m thrilled to be a mentor again this year.
+I was a Pitch Wars mentee under Carrie Callaghan in 2018 (author of A LIGHT OF HER OWN and SALT THE SNOW), and I’ve had the honor of mentoring two brilliant (agented) authors so far: Leila Mottley in 2019 (NIGHTCRAWLING), and Milo Todd in 2020.
+I’m thrilled to be a mentor again this year.

 In my regular life, I’m a former lawyer turned English professor.
 I love teaching, I love mentoring, and doing this work is a dream of mine.
 I take this responsibility seriously, so I’m looking for a mentee who is similarly serious about the craft of writing (i.e. meeting deadlines, taking feedback well), and maybe even thinking about paying it forward to other aspiring writers in the future.
 I owe a debt of gratitude to the authors who sustain me, and I would love to help get more diverse stories out into the world.